 The internet is the first port of call for research and the Stowe Virtual Learning Environment has links and tips for negotiating both the application process and the vast amounts of information online.
-Pupils can also use Fast Tomato, a powerful advisory application that is introduced at the start of their Stowe journey and that will guide them through the process of selecting GCSEs, A Levels, university courses and even careers.
+Pupils also have access to Fast Tomato and Indigo, two powerful advisory applications that are introduced at the start of their Stowe journey and can guide them through the process of selecting GCSEs, A Levels, university courses and even careers.